daxpedda/sentry-contrib-native/README.md

 The default transport for Android is changed from none to Curl.

+The default behaviour of including the system shared zlib is disabled and instead built from source.

 Only the default backend is tested in the CI.

 ## Build